unitiweb/golf-players-graphql-demo/README.md

 **Schema**

 To see what you can query, look at the `schema.graphql` file.
+If using the playground you can also use the `SCHEMA` tab on the right.